drstearns/tutorials/src/gojson/index.md

 }
 ```

 See the difference?
 The fields are all lower-case, and therefore are not exported from the `main` package.
-You can pass this struct to the JSON encoder, but [the result will always be an empty JSON object](https://play.golang.org/p/cp21hp1k7g) because the code in the `json` package can't see those fields.
+You can pass this struct to the JSON encoder, but [the result will always be an empty JSON object](https://play.golang.org/p/M8E7sX6ukV) because the code in the `json` package can't see those fields.

 This is an easy trap to fall into because the `.Encode()` method **won't return any sort of error**.
 On the one hand this makes sense: unexported fields are private to the package, and therefore shouldn't be encoded into JSON, as those fields are probably used to track private implementation details.
-But on the other hand, it would lead to less frustrating mistakes if the encoder returned an error when there are no exported fields at all.
+But on the other hand, it would lead to less frustrating mistakes if the encoder returned an error when there are _no exported fields at all_.
 That case is likely the result of a programming error.

 But alas, that's the current behavior, so watch out for it.